crdrost/essay-seeds/misc/rational_units.md

 * We define the second as one 86,400th of a day.
 * We define a gram as the mass of one cubic centimeter of water.
 * We define that there is a 100 kelvin temperature difference between water's boiling and freezing points, at atmospheric pressure.
 * We define the Coulomb like so: two infinite straight wires placed one meter apart in a vacuum, both carrying constant currents of one coulomb per second, feel an attractive force of 0.0000002 kilogram meters per second squared.
+The ultimate goal of this is to get a joule per coulomb to be a unit of energy about the size of a volt.
 * We define a candela to be about the luminous intensity of a candle.
 * A mole is the number of carbon atoms in 12 grams of carbon-12.